Are You Suffering From Workaholism?

 The term workaholism gives a name to a permanent preoccupation with work, to the point that the rest of your life is affected.
 If you’re suffering from workaholism, you won’t be able to disconnect in your free time, or enjoy your leisure and rest properly.

 Furthermore, contrary to what you might think, your performance at work will also end up being affected.
-In fact, chronic fatigue, constant anxiety, and worry eventually take their toll on your health, so your work performance will also be affected.
+In fact, chronic fatigue, constant anxiety, and worry eventually take their toll on your health, so your work performance will also suffer.

 Causes of workaholism